JuliaCI/PkgTemplates.jl/docs/src/developer.md

 The package generation process looks basically like this:

 ```
-- create directory for the package
+- create empty directory for the package
 - for each plugin, ordered by priority:
   - run plugin prehook
 - for each plugin, ordered by priority: